-“I am hearing disturbing rumors that a system’s data will be unavailable if no one is running the system.”
+“I am hearing disturbing rumors that a system’s data won’t be unavailable if no one is running it.”

 Wow, what a profound thought!
 While that is technically true, it’s also the Least Plausible Hypothesis for why data on a decentralized, distributed system with any traction, scale, or utility would suddenly become irrecoverable.

 The craziest part about these statements is how absolutely backwards they are when used to target decentralized, distributed systems vs others.
 Perhaps the folks who emit this brand of truthiness need a reminder about the reality of their claim: A centralized or proprietary system is just as likely to go dark for any number of reasons.

 Disturbingly (not really), you can no longer access these systems (though some have been archived by various sites):

 For whatever reason, a person might be inclined to gravitate toward centralized or proprietary systems because they believe them to be more trustworthy, secure, or permanent, but that is far from a reliable truth.
 In fact, centralized or proprietary systems can be worse for many reason, including:

 - Shutdown can happen more abruptly, sometimes without notice

 - Centralized and proprietary systems usually have a single arbiter that decides their fate

 - Almost without exception they are driven by revenue, sometimes at the expense of users